-For the first quarter of 2018, the gross profit decrease was primarily driven by lower merchandise margin dollars due to increased promotional activity to drive traffic and attract new customers.
+For the second quarter of 2018, the gross profit decrease was driven by lower merchandise margin dollars as a result of increased promotional activity to drive traffic and clear inventory, and higher occupancy expenses, due to distribution and fulfillment expenses related to higher direct channel sales.

-The gross profit rate decrease was driven by a decline in the merchandise margin rate due to additional promotional activity to drive traffic.
+The gross profit rate decrease was driven by a decline in the merchandise margin rate due to increased promotional activity.